Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three

 Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three.
 HeidiTown (12)

-From the auto-loop, we saw dozens of yellow-headed blackbird swaying on cattails and lots of ducks.
+From the auto-loop, we saw dozens of yellow-headed blackbird swaying on cattails and a lot of ducks.
 We saw a large shorebird and hundreds of swallows.
 We even spied a herd of sheep and lambs in the distance, complete with a sheepherder and her border collie.

 Home-Style Cookin’ in Moffat